 How does acupuncture compare to other treatments for pain?

-Acupuncture pales in comparison to the risks associated with taking pain medication.
-Addiction is a very real risk with prescription pain killers.
+Acupuncture has fewer risks than those associated with taking pain medication.
+Unfortunately, addiction is a very real risk with prescription painkillers.

 According to Hopkins Medicine3,